lbormann/darts-caller/README.md

 #### **-BAV / --background_audio_volume**

 You can not hear any calls as your music is way too loud?
 Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
 Note: Only availble on windows-os.

+#### **-WEB / --web_caller**

+If you set this to a '1' or '2' the app will host a web-endpoint to transfer every calling-action to connected devices.
+A value '1' will play sounds only on connected devices.
+Value '2' will play locally and on connected devices.

 #### **-HP / --host_port**